danielmiessler/fabric/README.md

   --agents, -a          Use praisonAI to create an AI agent and then use it. ex: 'write me a movie script' --output [OUTPUT], -o [OUTPUT]
-                        Save the response to a file --gui                 Use the GUI (Node and npm need to be installed) --stream, -s          Use this option if you want to see the results in realtime.
+                        Save the response to a file --session [SESSION], -S [SESSION]
+                        Continue your previous conversation.
+Default is your previous conversation --gui                 Use the GUI (Node and npm need to be installed) --stream, -s          Use this option if you want to see the results in realtime.
 NOTE: You will not be able to pipe the output into another command.
   --list, -l            List available patterns